 …female gender, middle-age, higher levels of neuroticism, tendencies to the romantic idealization of affective relations, sensation seeking, impulsiveness and susceptibility to addiction.

-The latest data from the UK is from 2018.
+The latest data from the UK is from 2020.
 It paints a similarly grim picture to other parts of the globe in terms of losses to romance fraud.
-That year, according to Action Fraud, there were 4,555 romance fraud reports and more than £50 million was paid to criminals in these scams.
-Victims lost an average of £11,145 each.
+In 2020, according to Action Fraud, romance fraud reports led to more than £68 million being paid to criminals.
+Victims lost an average of £7,850 each.
+According to the authorities, there was a 20% increase in romance scams that led to victims using bank transfers to send money to criminals.

 13. Female dating fraud victims in the UK lose twice as much as males